 Filters can be used to answer very specific questions about the data on your project.
 Filters are present on most of the main pages of a Bluerithm project and can be used to build lists of equipment, work, issues, as well as with the Overview dashboard pages.

 You may want to know how many systems/equipment on the 1st floor of a building have open issues, have work items are incomplete or in progress, and that are on systems of type AHU.
 Here’s how you could use the filters to answer that question.
-This example is done on the Queries page, but since we’re just looking for Equipment, we could use these same filters on the Equipment page for the same results.

 You may have issues linked to forms or sections of a test.
 If you wanted to know how many of those still had open issues, you could use filters like this.
 This example was run from the Summary tab of the Work page.